getbeyondpay/docs/source/index.html.md

 <InoviceNumber>2001</InvoiceNumber>
 ```

+- EQUIV = Equals.
+The query will look for data that exactly matches the data provided in the filter parameter.

 > Returns all declined transactions:

 ```xml
 <ResponseCode>D</ResponseCode>
 ```

+- CONTAINS = The query will look for data that contains the data provided in the filter parameter.

 > Returns all declined transactions with <a href="#gateway-message-codes">Gateway Message</a> codes D01-D09: